 The 2-Step Verification adds an extra layer of security to your Google Account, drastically reducing the chances of having the personal information in your account stolen.

-The above explains what to do if Google account is hacked and how to recover and secure it.
+The above explains what to do if the Google account is hacked and how to recover and secure it.